shapkarin/encrypted-contacts-assignment/README.md

 This app can be grow in web service.
 The currently for that needed:
 - add CSRF-token because of cookie
-- In additon store pass as JWT in additon to implemented httpOnly cookie
+- In additon store pass as JWT to the already implemented httpOnly cookie
 - add HMAC because the data now goes throw the https and the global network
 - responced data data at create and update can be replaced with only statuses
 - separate contacts by users